english/mars-rover/README.md

 # README
 To run the application with the sample input, in the project root run `bin/mars-rover sample_input.txt sample_input.txt`.
-Alternatively run the Cucumber features to test the output, particularly features/executable.feature.
+Alternatively run the Cucumber features which apply the sample test input and examine the output, particularly features/executable.feature.

 ## Assumptions

 ### Performance
 I have assumed performance wasn't an issue and have not measured that at all.

+### Exceptions
+I've done some basic error checking for the format of the input file and then for valid directions, and movements.
+Error messages are displayed in the output rather than the system halting abruptly with an ugly error message.

 ### Plateau
 I assumed that as the Plateau's upper limits coordinates were given, then there